Local central limit theorem for triangle counts in sparse random graphs: Proof of main results and overview

 \subsection{Proof overview}

-Our strategy relies on relating the characteristic function of $X$ and of some sum of independent weighted Bernoullis.
-Therefore, in order to reach higher values of $t$ we must relate $X$ to a sum of Bernoullis with smaller and smaller weights.
+Our strategy relies on relating the characteristic function of $X$ to that of a sum of independent, weighted Bernoulli random variables.
+Therefore, in order to reach higher values of $t$, we must relate $X$ to a sum of Bernoulli random variables with progressively smaller weights.

 This motivates the introduction of what we call the $\alpha$-function.
 Let $G^0$ and $G^1$ be two independent copies of $G(n,p)$.
 For and edge $e$ and $i\in \{0,1\}$ we write $x_e^i=\mathds{1}_{e\in G^i}$ and for a set of edges $A$, we write $x_A^i=(x_e^i)_{e\in A}$.
 Let $m=m(n)$ be a positive integer and let $P_1 \cup P_2 \cup P_3$ be a partition of $[n]$ with $|P_1|= \lfloor (n-m)/2 \rfloor$, $|P_2|= \lceil (n-m)/2 \rceil$ and $|P_3|=m$.
-For simplicity, we set $A = \{uv: u \in P_1, v \in P_2\}$, $B_i = \{uv: u \in P_i, v \in P_3\}$ for $i \in \{0,1\}$ and $B=B_1\cup B_2$.
+For simplicity, we set $A = \{uv: u \in P_1, v \in P_2\}$, $B_i = \{uv: u \in P_i, v \in P_3\}$ for $i \in \{1,2\}$ and $B=B_1\cup B_2$.
 We omit the dependencies of these sets on the partition, as they are clear from context.
 Finally, for $uv \in A$ define